Non-equilibrium quasi-condensates in reduced dimensions: Frequency-dependent amplification

-All the discussion so far has been based on a model assuming amplification and dissipation baths with no frequency dependence.
-This simplifying assumption was based on the physical intuition that the correlation time of the bath should be very short, which justifies a Markovian approach based on Ito partial differental equations.
-More sophisticated kinetic descriptions of the amplification mechanism~\cite{PORRAS2002,SARC2008} as well as experimental observations of condensation in harmonic traps~\cite{SNOK2007} suggest the presence of some mechanism tending to concentrate the emission into low-energy modes and quench the high-energy ones.
+All the discussion so far has been based on a model assuming amplification and dissipation baths with no frequency dependence. {While we expect the white noise approximation to be already a quite accurate description of experiments, both the kinetic models~\cite{PORRAS2002,SARC2008} and the experimental observations of condensation into the ground state of harmonic traps~\cite{SNOK2007} strongly suggest the existence of some deterministic mechanism reinforcing the amplification into the low-energy modes while quenching the one into the high-energy ones. }

 Following~\cite{WOUT2010}, a simple way to model this behavior is to include some frequency-dependence of the amplification on a characteristic scale $\omega_c$, e.g. by replacing the amplification coefficient $P_0$ with the differential operator $P = P_0\,[1 +\omega_c^{-1} (\omega_0 -i\partial/\partial t)]$: in this way, amplification (and then condensation) into low energy modes is favored, while it is completely suppressed above the cut-off frequency $\omega>\omega_c+\omega_0$.
 As a result, the transition point is still at $P_0^c=\gamma$, but the competition of the frequency-dependent amplification with the interaction-induced blue shift makes the condensate density to saturate at large pump powers, $|\phi|^2 = n_s\,(P_0 - P_0^c)/(P_0^c+P_0 g n_s /\omega_c)$.